lsst-dm/dmtn-094/index.rst

 When a user first logs into the portal, the `token proxy <#token-proxy>`__ will intercept the login and redirect them to CILogon.
-They may select either NCSA as their Identity Provider or an associated external identity.
-CILogon executes the login, ultimately returning information about who the user is at NCSA to the token proxy through CILogon's OpenID Connect interface, and an identity token with the proper `identity token claims <#identity-token-claims>`__.
-The token proxy, through the `token issuer <#token-issuer>`__ component, will then reissue the token with the same claims but with a 24-hour lifetime.
+They may select either NCSA as their Identity Provider or an associated external federated identity.
+CILogon executes the login, ultimately returning information about who the user is at NCSA to the token proxy through CILogon's OpenID Connect interface, and an identity token with the proper `identity token claims
+<#identity-token-claims>`__.
+The token proxy, through the `token issuer <#token-issuer>`__
+component, will then reissue the token with the same claims but with a 24-hour lifetime.

 The portal will have access to that token, and setup it's own user session based on the information in the token, and may setup per-user clients, configured with that token, for future execution of